-In addition, our aim is to give an opportunity to young artists to show their "half-finished works", to give a chance to the ideas that have been wandering around in someone's head, but have never had the chance to be formulated into something specific.
-We would like it if our space were to work as a kind of rehearsal room for showing works to viewers, so that one or more works will be shown in a period varying from one evening to four days.
-A notable role will also be played by artist-talks and feedback for the artist from the audience.
+In addition, our intent is to give an opportunity to young artists to show the "halffinished-works", to give chance for the ideas that have been wandering around in one's head, but have never had a chance to be formulated into something specific.
+We would like if our space would work as a kind of rehearsal room to show the works to the viewers, so that the one or more works will be shown in a period which varies from one evening to four days.
+Notable roll will also have the artist-talks and the feedback for the artist by the audience.

-Dealing with space and constructing new contexts will also have a fundamental place in Rundum's activities.
-The idea is to be nomadic, to bring
+Dealing with space and constructing new contexts will

-Rundum into the public space or other vacant places, working in site-specific and situation terms.
+also have an fundamental place in Rundum's activities.
+Idea is to be nomadic, to bring Rundum into public space or other vacant places, working in sitespecific and situation terms.

-The first base location for Rundum is in the Old Town, Okasroosikese loss, Uus street 19, Tallinn.
+Rundum first base location is in Old Town, Okasroosikese loss, Uus street 19, Tallinn.